sayanf22/menu/POLICIES.md

 ## What is AddMenu?

-AddMenu is a digital menu solution for restaurants, cafes, and food businesses.
+AddMenu is a digital menu solution for restaurants, cafes, and food businesses in India.
 We help you create beautiful QR code menus that your customers can scan and view on their phones.

 ## Our Mission